Lamer87/Space_Engineers_Frostbite_Scenario_Unlocker/README.md

 Tested and running on the original game, with Frostbite DLC disabled from steam settings.

-If there are any problems please contact me and I will try to solve them.
+If there are any problems please open a discussion and I will try to solve them.